Softball: Batters

 Once the ball is hit into fair territory, the runner must try to advance to first base or beyond.
 While running to first base, the batter is a "batter-runner".
 When she safely reaches first (see below) she becomes a "base-runner" or "runner".

 A batted ball hit high in the air is a "fly ball".
 A fly ball hit upward at an angle greater than 45 degrees is a "pop fly".
 A batted ball driven in the air through the infield at a height at which an infielder could play it if in the right position is a "line drive".
 A batted ball which hits the ground within the diamond is a "ground ball".
 If a batted ball hits a player or a base, it is considered to have hit the ground.

 A batter can also advance to first if hit by the pitch.
 If a batter is hit by the pitch it is a dead ball and she is rewarded first base.
-She must make an attempt to get out of the way and it is the umpire's judgmental call whether the batter attempted to move.
-If he feels the batter could have moved and avoided getting hit he or she will not reward the batter first base and the pitch will be recorded as a ball.
+The batter must make an attempt to get out of the way and it is the umpire's judgmental call whether the batter attempted to move.
+If the umpire feels the batter could have moved and avoided getting hit, the pitch will be recorded as a ball and the batter will not be awarded first base.

 Getting the batter out

 The batter is out if: the batter accrues three strikes (a "strikeout"); a ball hit by the batter is caught before touching the ground (a "flyout"); the batter goes to a base that is already tagged ("tagged" or "tag play"); a fielder holding the ball touches a base which is the only base towards which the batter may run before the batter arrives there (a "force out" or "force play"); or in certain special circumstances.
 There is also a not so common occurrence when the batter has two strikes and swings at strike three.
-If the catcher doesn't catch the ball, the batter has the chance to run to first base and the catcher can throw the batter out at first base.
+If the catcher does not catch the ball, the batter has the chance to run to first base and the catcher can throw the batter out at first base.